Quantitative linguistics: Stylistics

-The study of poetic and also non-poetic styles can be based on statistical methods; moreover, it is possible to conduct corresponding investigations on the basis of the specific forms (parameters) language laws take in texts of different styles.
-In such cases, QL supports research into stylistics: One of the overall aims is evidence as objective as possible also in at least part of the domain of stylistic phenomena by referring to language laws.
-One of the central assumptions of QL is that some laws (e.g. the distribution of word lengths) require different models, at least different parameter values of the laws (distributions or functions) depending on the text sort a text belongs to.
-If poetic texts are under study QL methods form a sub-discipline of Quantitative Study of Literature (stylometrics).
+The study of poetic and non-poetic styles can be based on statistical methods.
+Moreover, it is possible to conduct corresponding investigations on the basis of the specific forms (parameters) that language laws take in texts of different styles.
+In such cases, QL supports research into stylistics: One of the overall aims is to make evidence for stylistic phenomena as objective as possible by referring to language laws.
+One of the central assumptions of QL is that some laws (e.g. the distribution of word lengths) require different models, and hence different parameter values of the laws (distributions or functions) depending on the corpus that a text belongs to.
+If poetic texts are under study, QL methods form a sub-discipline of Quantitative Study of Literature (stylometrics).